 Some important questions:

-Are there reactions to the flu vaccine?
-The most common reactions are: fever, fatigue, painful joints and headache.
-The most serious reaction that has been associated with flu vaccine is Guillain-Barre Syndrome (GBS).
+According to the CDC, the most common reactions are fever, nausea, painful joints, and headache.
+The most serious reaction that has been associated with the flu vaccine is Guillain-Barre Syndrome (GBS).
 GBS that results from a flu shot occurs most often within two to four weeks of vaccination.
-GBS is an immune mediated nerve disorder characterized by muscle weakness, unsteady gait, numbness, tingling, pain and sometimes paralysis of one or more limbs or the face.
+GBS is an immune-mediated nerve disorder characterized by muscle weakness, unsteady gait, numbness, tingling, pain, and sometimes paralysis of one or more limbs or the face.
 Recovery lasts several months and can include residual disability.

 These are some important questions you should consider when thinking about getting the flu vaccination.
 Whatever your decision, we encourage you to do your own research and not just go off what your doctor tells you.
 Inform yourself and make your own decision!

 If this article interested you, you may enjoy reading this article on a natural antibiotic.

 With over 20 years in the field, Dr. Dody is a seasoned chiropractor specializing in Functional Nutrition, Neurofeedback, and the Koren Specific Technique (KST).
 His unique ‘whole person approach’ identifies the root causes of health issues, offering patients not just relief but lasting wellness.
 Recognized for his expertise, Dr. Dody’s treatments often yield dramatic improvements from the very first visit.